Skip to content

 var pipeline = new MediaBlocksPipeline();

-// Create input pads for the WMV output
+// Create dynamic input pads on the WMV output

 var videoPad = wmvOutput.CreateNewInput(MediaBlockPadMediaType.Video);